PaulTiberiu/WireTacos/README.md

   - Application-layer : HTTP

 ## File organization
 You can find all the headers (.h) in the header file, each protocol having a .h file.
-The .c files can be seen in the file section.
+The .c files can be seen in the main of this git.

 ## How to use it
 With the help of a makefile, you just need to write the following command in order to compile our program: